-From September 29th to October 21, enjoy Fall Rhapsody in Gatineau Park.
+From October 5 to 27th, enjoy Fall Rhapsody in Gatineau Park.
 Enjoy the spectacular fall colours on display and explore the unique and fascinating places that offer magnificent views – as well as being great spots to have a picnic in nature, take a walk in the woods or enjoy a bike ride.
 And, you’ll encounter far few people there during the week.

 What’s happening this weekend?

 Playing in Grill41 at the Lord Elgin Hotel this Thursday night at 9pm for live Jazz .
 Join us for some amazing tunes and tapas!

 There is plenty to do in Ottawa as November begins!
 Here is a list of some activities happening in and around Ottawa this weekend, beginning October 31, 2019:

 - Each year, trick-or-treaters flock to Rideau Hall to visit the grounds and celebrate Halloween – you may even catch a glimpse of the Governor General!
 This year on Thursday, October 31 enjoy the spooky theme of Dinner with the Dead.
 FREE!

 - Head to the Diefenbunker: Canada’s Cold War Museum this Thursday, October 31 in your best costume for the Toddler’s Halloween Hunt – enjoy crafts, candy, and a photo station!